Your pet MUST have ALL the up to date vaccinations; including, but not limited to:

-All pets should also have been recently treated for fleas and worms, typically worm treatment should be given every three months and flea treatment given every month (there may variations on this based on the medication used – if in doubt, discuss this with your vet).
+Furthermore, all pets should also have been recently treated for fleas and worms.
+Typically worm treatment should be given every three months and flea treatment given every month (there may variations on this based on the medication used – if in doubt, discuss this with your vet).
 If it proves necessary to treat your pet for either of these conditions, it will be done at your expense and any associated deep clean / sanitation costs will be chargeable on the collection of your dog.

 Illness, Veterinary Release Authorisation and Medical Cover